-The authorization will automatically expire 1 year after the due date (without regard to extensions) for filing Form 944.
-If you or your designee want to terminate the authorization, write to the IRS office for your locality using the "Without a payment" address under Where Should You File, earlier.
+The authorization will automatically expire 1 year after the due date (without regard to extensions) for filing your Form 944-SS.
+If you or your designee want to terminate the authorization, write to the IRS office for your locality using the "Form 944-SS without payment" address under Where Should You File.